 Your profile is now unhidden and can be viewed by you and other members in search requests.

 Using the Username and Password on file, log in to the Member Directory, click on “My Profile,” click on “Edit Profile,” then edit the field for your Username and Password.
 Be sure to click on SAVE at the bottom of the screen to save your changes.
 The next time you log in, you will use your new Username and Password.

 Sometimes mistakes happen.
-You don’t want an e-mail from us so instead of deleting the e-mail from your inbox, you click on “unsubscribe” found at the bottom of every e-mail that we send through GNI’s Contact Center.
+You don’t want an e-mail from us so instead of deleting the e-mail from your inbox, you click on “Unsubscribe” found at the bottom of every e-mail that we send through GNI’s Contact Center.
 (It’s Federal Law that an unsubscribe link be included in all mass e-mails).
 Or, you forwarded one of our e-mails to a friend of yours who clicked on the unsubscribe link, thinking that he was subscribed to GNI’s e-mail, but inadvertently unsubscribed *you* instead.
 Now you want to opt back in to the Contact Center and receive e-mail from GNI.
 Here are the steps to resubscribe yourself.
-Please note that the Administrator is NOT able to resubscribe you as this is a permission available only to the individual member.

 You have now resubscribed yourself to GNI’s Contact Center.